Gerosullivan/Pangur/context/spec.md

 ## 2. Starting State

 - Board: 5x5 grid representing the building interior.
-All perimeter cells render as `shadow` terrain except the three open entrances at `B5`, `C5`, `D5` (terrain tag `gate`).
-Every perimeter cell begins occupied by a `1/1` mouse by default, driven by `src/data/initialMice.json`.
-Designers can change which tiles spawn resident mice—and their starting tiers (e.g., `3/3` mice)—by editing that file.
-Entry metadata still drives the shared queue described in §8.
+The base layout in `src/data/boardLayout.json` keeps entrances at `B5`, `C5`, `D5`; the Monastery layout in `src/data/boardLayout_monastery.json` moves the gates to `C1`, `E3`, and `C5`.
+All other perimeter cells render as `shadow` terrain.
-- Modes share this board layout for the current release.
-Only the `initialMice` file changes between modes (`initialMice.json` for tutorial/classic, `initialMice.easy.json` for the lighter perimeter ring, `initialMice.hard.json` for the hard perimeter start).
+- Starting mice: `initialMice.json` seeds `1/1` mice on every perimeter cell by default; `initialMice.easy.json` thins that ring and `initialMice.hard.json` keeps it full.
+Designers can change which tiles spawn resident mice—and their starting tiers (e.g., `3/3` mice)—by editing those files.
+Tutorial/classic/easy/hard use the base board layout with their respective mice files; Monastery Siege pairs the monastery layout with the hard perimeter file.
 - Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
 Base stats use `catch/meow`: Pangur (aka Cruibne) `3/1`, Guardian `1/3`, Baircne `2/2`.
 Each cat begins with five hearts (health).
 - Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free cell (entrance or otherwise).
 During this phase players may rearrange cats without limit—pick a placed cat back up, drop it somewhere else, swap positions, etc.—until they choose to press `Confirm Formation`.
 Only after confirmation does the normal turn loop begin.
 - Grain Loss Tracker: Start at `0` loss.
 Each grain eaten by mice increments the counter; grain loss no longer ends the run and instead reduces the end-of-run grain bonus.